FMLA (Family Medical Leave Act)

 The Family and Medical Leave Act of 1993 (FMLA) is a United States federal law requiring covered employers to provide eligible employees job-protected and unpaid leave for qualified medical and family reasons.

-Request Leave & Provide Supporting Medical Certification
+Requesting Leave & Providing Supporting Medical Certification

 Regardless of the certification form filled out, the provider should return the completed form directly to Admin at 651/322-2334 (fax) or the HR Coordinator's direct email address.
 Upon receipt of the completed certification, admin will make the FMLA determination.